hertzmann/hertzmann.github.io/_posts/2025-10-26-isolation.md

 # Some readings I recommend

+Derek Thompson. [**The Anti-Social Century**](https://www.theatlantic.com/magazine/archive/2025/02/american-loneliness-personality-politics/681091/).
+2025.
+Thorough and well-researched article that makes many of these points, and more (sent to me after I posted this; thanks, Moshe Vardi)._

 Joe Keohane. [**The Power of Strangers: The Benefits of Connecting in a Suspicious World**](https://www.penguinrandomhouse.com/books/608695/the-power-of-strangers-by-joe-keohane/).
 Penguin Random House.
 2022.
 _A surprisingly deep exploration of the  value of talking to strangers, through anthropology, sociology, and psychology, and how talking to strangers is important both personally and societally._